uyuni-project/uyuni/containers/doc/README.md

 This command will synchronize all the data from the source server to the new one: this can take time!

 ```
-uyuniadm migrate podman uyuni.source.fqdn
+mgradm migrate podman uyuni.source.fqdn
 ```

 or

 ```
-uyuniadm migrate kubernetes uyuni.source.fqdn
+mgradm migrate kubernetes uyuni.source.fqdn
 ```

 # Installing Uyuni

 ## Installing

-The installation using `uyuniadm install` will ask for the password if those are not provided using the command line parameters or the configuration file.
+The installation using `mgradm install` will ask for the password if those are not provided using the command line parameters or the configuration file.
 For security reason, using command line parameters to specify passwords should be avoided: use the configuration file with proper permissions instead.

-Prepare an `uyuniadm.yaml` file like the following:
+Prepare an `mgradm.yaml` file like the following:

 ```
 db: